betsee/betse/README.rst

       configuration files and resources referenced by these files.
    #.
 Runs all simulation phases (e.g., seed, initialization) of this simulation.

-   When finished, you may safely:
+   When finished, you may safely either:

    - Remove this subdirectory.
    - Rename this subdirectory (e.g., to ``my_sim/``) to serve as a basis for